The eight teams still dreaming of the European title will learn their fate during Friday's draw in Nyon

-With the Champions League round of 16 having come to an end on Wednesday, the focus of the football world will now turn towards Friday's draw for the quarterfinals, with coaches desperate to find out which team they will face as the competition is approaching the final stages.
+With the Champions League round of 16 having come to an end on Wednesday, the focus of the football world will now turn towards Friday's draw for the quarter-finals, with coaches desperate to find out whom they will face as the competition is approaching the final stages.

-The highly-anticipated event will take place in Nyon, Switzerland, with UEFA general secretary Gianni Infantino and director of competitions Giorgio Marchetti in charge of proceedings, assisted by the ambassador for the final in Lisbon, Luis Figo.
+The highly-anticipated event will take place in Nyon, Switzerland and is scheduled to start at 16.30 IST, with Uefa general secretary Gianni Infantino and director of competitions Giorgio Marchetti in charge of proceedings, assisted by the ambassador for the final in Lisbon, Luis Figo.

 WHICH TEAMS HAVE QUALIFIED?